Ladle Cove: History

-Although most of the population in the beginning of settlement were Church of England, there was no Church of England church.
-The first Methodist school-chapel in Ladle Cove was opened in 1884 and the first minister was either James Wilson, or A.J.
+Although most of the population at the beginning of settlement were Church of England, there was no Church of England church.
+The first Methodist school-chapel in Ladle Cove opened in 1884 and the first minister was either James Wilson or A.J.
 Cheeseman.
-Between 1862 and 1874 ministers from Greenspond and Fogo visited to perform services, baptisms, burials and marriages.
-From 1874 to 1884 the ministers came from Musgrave Harbour until Ladle Cove got its own church and fell under the Musgrave circuit.
+Between 1862 and 1874, ministers from Greenspond and Fogo visited to perform services, baptisms, burials and marriages.
+From 1874 to 1884, the ministers came from Musgrave Harbour until Ladle Cove got its own church, which fell under the Musgrave circuit.
 In 1894 a new church was opened by Thomas Darby.

 Geography

 Ladle Cove is in Newfoundland within Subdivision L of Division No. 8.
+It is situated on Notre Dame Bay, near Musgrave Harbour on Hamilton Sound.

-It is in on Notre Dame Bay near Musgrave Harbour on Hamilton Sound.
-Ladle Cove is close to good fishing grounds and fishing grounds off the Wadham Islands.
+Ladle Cove is close to good fishing grounds off the Wadham Islands.
 It also attracted settlers because the soil is fertile enough for growing vegetables.

 Demographics

-As a designated place in the 2016 Census of Population conducted by Statistics Canada, Ladle Cove recorded a population of 112 living in 45 of its 87 total private dwellings, a change of from its 2011 population of 0.
+As a designated place in the 2016 Canadian census, Ladle Cove recorded a population of 112 living in 45 of its 87 total private dwellings; in 2011 the population was 0.
 With a land area of 15.93 km2, it had a population density of in 2016.

 Economy

-In the early years on Ladle Cove the settlers fished for cod in Ladle Cove or on Peckford and Wadham Islands, and the cod was sold to Fogo or St. John's.
+Early settlers in the area fished for cod in Ladle Cove or on Peckford and Wadham Islands; the cod was sold to Fogo or St. John's.
 They also hunted for food and grew their own vegetables.
 The lobster fishery was also important, and the Tulks operated a lobster factory in Ladle Cove.
-There was also some small-scale sealing, herring and salmon catching, and logging (since the early 1900s) in Ladle Cove.
+There was also some small-scale sealing, herring and salmon fishing, and logging (since the early 1900s).

 Education

-The first teaching in Ladle Cove was done by Louisa Wellon in 1875 in her fathers store.
+The first teaching in Ladle Cove was done by Louisa Wellon in 1875 in her father's store.
 The first school was located on the same land as the church when the land was granted to the Methodist Board of Education in 1876.
 The school started in 1878 with William Bradley as the first teacher.
-A new one room school opened in 1904 with Edwin Baker as the teacher.
+A new one-room school opened in 1904 with Edwin Baker as the teacher.